-- Medication abortion is extremely safe. - Medication abortion is highly effective, with a success rate over 95 percent. - Serious adverse events occur in less than one-third - Telehealth, home administration, and provision by nurse practitioners and other clinicians have been shown to be safe, effective, and acceptable.
+- Medication abortion is extremely safe. - Medication abortion is highly effective, with a success rate over 95%. - Serious adverse events occur in less than one-third of 1% of medication abortions. - Telehealth, home administration, and provision by nurse practitioners and other clinicians have been shown to be safe, effective, and acceptable.